Updated: Apr 6

 THE SAFE SLEEP SEVEN BEDSHARING SONG

 (to the tune of “Row, Row, Row Your Boat”) No smoke, sober mom Baby at your breast Healthy baby on his back Keep him lightly dressed.
 Not too soft a bed Watch the cords and gaps Keep the covers off his head For your nights and naps.
 (2)

 4. Use screen time strategically.
 You may typically feel pangs of guilt for plopping your little one in front of a TV or iPad whilst you do anything that doesn’t involve them clinging to your bosom.
 However, whilst you are unwell, the simple fact of the matter is that you need to rest in order to recover.
 Even if you don’t feel especially unwell, you may prolong your symptoms if you do not make opportunities to rest.
 No, no-one wants to watch Cocomelon 24/7, but in a world where you may not have access to babysitters, the TV will do, temporarily.

 5. Be kind to yourself and honest with those around you.
 Do not rush to get back to your normal levels of activity at the first hint of recovery.
-In my experience, recovering from Covid comes in peaks and troughs, slowly and over time.
+In my experience, recovering (from Covid specifically) comes in peaks and troughs, slowly and over time.
 Rushing back to roughhousing with your toddler is unlikely to serve you as you do so.
 Relinquish yourself of any guilt in the knowledge that this period shall pass and once it does, your little one will have seen for themselves how important it is to take care of yourself when you are ill.

 If at any point you feel like your symptoms are deteriorating and you are unable to care for your babe, do not hesitate to seek medical advice and support.
 Hopefully, within a week or so you will be back on your feet with a new found appreciation for getting outdoors and simply listening to the birds with your babe.
 Until then, get well soon.